Skip to main content

 Municipal bonds are a foundational element in Nuveen’s proud heritage of investing to support public purpose – and an asset class that touches the everyday lives of all Americans.
 Munis fund essential facilities and functions such as state and local governments, K-12 schools, colleges and universities, roads and airports, hospitals, water and sewer utilities, housing, and more.

-Nuveen’s muni credit analyst team – one of the industry’s largest and longest tenured – constantly assesses the precise impact of the many factors and trends that shape the prospects of the underlying “assets” within each muni category.
+Nuveen’s muni credit analyst team – one of the industry’s largest and longest tenured – constantly assesses the impact of the trends that influence muni credit quality across all market sectors.

-The assessment aims to identify superior investment opportunities – and much more.
-It also yields practical insights into what individuals can expect going forward when it comes to the availability, operation and cost of services used daily – things like the price of an airline ticket or a hospital visit, the health of their regional transportation options, the quality of their local school system, or the dependability of critical utilities.
+Our research identifies what we believe are attractive investment opportunities, and much more.
+It also yields practical insights into what individuals can expect when it comes to the availability, operation and cost of services used daily – things like the price of an airline ticket or a hospital visit, the health of their regional transportation options, the quality of their local school system, or the dependability of critical utilities.

-Each edition of The Nuveen Muni Monitor will present a broad range of such insights and explore the connections with effective muni investment as well as Americans’ lived experience.
+The Nuveen Muni Monitor presents a broad range of such insights and explores the connections with effective muni investment as well as Americans’ lived experience.

 Nuveen Muni Monitor informs our discussions